-Finding a loving and happy home for every animal waiting to start a new life-that's the goal of everyone who works in, for or on behalf of shelters and rescues.
-Our field is closer to achieving this goal than ever.
+waiting to start a new life-that's the goal of everyone who works in, for or on behalf of shelters and rescues.
+Our field is closer than ever to achieving this goal.

 While organizations are finding new and effective ways of promoting pet adoption, our colleagues in the animal welfare field are conducting research to evaluate old ways of thinking and investigate the success of new strategies.
 What we once considered progressive policies have changed over time as we accumulate new experiences and evidence.
-In fact, in this manual we challenge adoption policies that The HSUS promoted decades ago.
+In fact, in this manual we challenge adoption policies that the Humane Society of the United States promoted decades ago.
 We, like you, know that serving animals requires a commitment to ongoing honest reflection and constant evolution.

-"Adopters Welcome" highlights an approach that embraces community members, encourages them to adopt and helps them and their pets succeed.
-The approach also acknowledges the connection among local adoption agencies and the impact adoptions, or lack of adoptions, can have on all of the animals in a community.
+Adopters Welcome highlights an approach that embraces community members, encourages them to adopt and helps them and their pets succeed.
+The approach also acknowledges the connection among local adoption agencies and the impact that adoptions-or lack of adoptions-can have on all the animals in a community.
 Programs that attract and support available adopters open up doors that were previously closed.
 This can mean a new friend for your organization, or an open spot for an animal in a nearby shelter.
 Increasing positive outcomes motivates staff and volunteers and inspires communities to increase their support.
-Just as important, more adopters are rewarded with great companions while connecting to safety nets they may need down the road.
+Just as important, more adopters are rewarded with great companions and getting connected to safety nets they might need down the road.
 At the same time, an increase in adoptions from shelters and rescues means that fewer people will obtain their pet from inhumane sources such as puppy mills and irresponsible breeders, thereby slowing the flow of intact and unvaccinated animals into the community.
 In other words, adoption success has a positive ripple effect on animal welfare.

-We hope you will use the practical tools provided in "Adopters Welcome" to realize this success in your community.
+We hope you will use the practical tools provided in Adopters Welcome to realize this success in your community.